 Not long after you cross into Hamilton County you will be greeted by the charming village of Long Lake.
 Follow Route 30 into the village and you will cross over an old iron bridge spanning a narrow section of the namesake lake.
 The rust-colored bridge perfectly matches the fiery colors that stretch along the shoreline as far as the eye can see.
 Pull off at the public beach, grab a blanket and your donuts, and enjoy a cozy snack while you take in the views.

-Seventh Lake Boat Launch
+Seventh Lake Boat Launch - A can't miss stop

 Take a detour and turn toward Speculator, a small town on the shores of Lake Pleasant where you can take in fall foliage around almost every turn.
 Stroll the scenic shopping district or dig your toes into the sand at Speculator's public beach and watch the foliage reflect on the serene waters.
-And while we can't guarantee peak colors, we can promise a great time if you come on Sunday, Oct.
-6, for Oaktoberfest, an annual celebration at Oak Mountain.
-In addition to live music, a German buffet, family entertainment, and craft vendors, the ski mountain's chairlift is open to pedestrians so you can enjoy mountaintop views without taking a hike!

 Start planning for that perfect fall foliage tour by booking your lodging today!